julienlargetpiet/automate_rss/README.md

 # automate_rss

-Simple C++ command line programm allowing to transform an input html content into a chosen xml file ready for RSS feed.
+Simple C++ command line programm allowing to transform an input html file and add it into a chosen xml file ready for RSS feed.

 ## Example